Skip to cookie consent Skip to main content

 • Sexual dysfunction

-Women diagnosed with MS who are menstruating may experience an increase in their symptoms, such as depression, fatigue, and weakness.
+Women and people AFAB diagnosed with MS who menstruate may experience an increase in their symptoms, such as depression, fatigue, and weakness during their period.

 Menopause can also have an impact on women with MS. Research has found that some women report a worsening of MS symptoms after menopause.
 But others note that menopause reduced their rate of relapse.

-Women living with MS who are hoping to become pregnant worry about the impacts of the condition on their future.
-While it’s important to speak with your provider about living with MS while pregnant, there is hope.
-Patients can get pregnant and raise families.
+People living with MS who are hoping to become pregnant may worry about the impacts of the condition on their future.
+While it’s important to speak with your provider about getting pregnant while living with MS, there is hope.
+Patients can get pregnant and raise families while managing their MS symptoms and treatment.

 Early signs of MS in men

-MS symptoms specific to men and people assigned male at birth (AMAB) may include:
+MS symptoms specific to men and people assigned male at birth (AMAB) may include sexual health concerns like:

 • Erectile dysfunction